apguerreiro/HV4D/README.md

 	     --version       print version number and exit.
 	 -v, --verbose       print some information (time, coordinate-wise maximum and minimum, etc)
-	 -q, --quiet         print just the hypervolume (as opposed to --verbose).
+	 -q, --quiet         print only the hypervolume (as opposed to --verbose).
 	 -u, --union         treat all input sets within a FILE as a single set.
-	 -r, --reference=POINT use POINT as reference point.
+	 -r, --reference=POINT use POINT as the reference point.
 POINT must be within
 		                 quotes, e.g., "10 10 10".
 If no reference point is
 		                 given, it is taken as the coordinate-wise maximum of
 		                 all input points.